allegheny-college-cmpsc-201-fall-2025/old-deliverables/README.md

   - *Every* entity must explicitly articulate *how* it is related to at least one other entity (e.g., using text alongside arrows)

+## Commit Week Eight Deliverables (10/27)

+- **Discord Discussion:** *by Wednesday @ 11:59pm*, post a novel insight (meaning something that one of your peers has not already shared) to this week's Discord thread recognizing other students' mapmaking accomplishments

+- **Team Deliverable:** *by Friday @ 7:59pm*, have the instructor successfully demo your Lox interpreter; to accomodate this, the interpreter must have the
+  following:

+  - All code through chapter eight represented in the interpreter

+  - At least five comments in the `Environment.java` file describing what is accomplished and how

+  - A `README.md` file that includes instructions for compiling/running the interpreter, as well as sample input/output (be sure to update this with any changes related to chapter eight)

+- **Individual Deliverable:** *by Thursday @ 12:14pm*, work with a partner or two to deliver a 5-10 minute lecture covering your assigned section of chapters seven or eight--note that slides are not permitted, though you're welcome to leverage the whiteboard

+- **Reflection Entry:** *by Saturday @ 11:59pm*, within your individual repository, add a Markdown (`.md`) file (no other file types will be counted) with a 200 word (minimum) response to the following prompt:

+  > Address the third challenge at the end of chapter eight.
+Provide the output
+  > produced by your interpreter, and answer all of Nystrom's questions related
+  > to it.

+- **Mapmaking Task:** *by Saturday @ 11:59pm*, within your individual repository, add a `.png` image file (no other file types will be counted) exported from [excalidraw](https://excalidraw.com/) that adds content from chapters seven and eight to your existing map from last week while meeting the following criteria:

+  - Must contain ~10 new entities addressing the evaluation of expressions and statements

+  - *Every* entity must explicitly articulate *how* it is related to at least one other entity (e.g., using text alongside arrows)